Iceland: A Renewable Energy Nation

 On a per capita basis, Iceland is ahead of any other nation in geothermal generating capacity and is a world leader in sustainable energy development.

-One result of this reliance on sustainable energy use is that Icelanders have amassed vast experience and knowledge of renewable energy and its implementation.
+One result of this reliance on sustainable energy use is that Icelanders have amassed a vast experience and knowledge-base of renewable energy and its implementation.

 Today, Iceland is only using a fraction of its economically and environmentally viable potential for electrical production from renewable resources.